EngineeringLast Updated May 9, 20249 min read

 The UI and business logic must closely couple with the database server for smooth access to data.
 Applications, like enterprise resource planning (ERP) software, often use this model, where client interaction with a central database server is crucial to the business process.

-It is worth noting that client-server systems still exist, although they are most suited to database-oriented independent applications.
+Client-server systems still exist, although they are most suited to database-oriented independent applications.
 Developers should generally avoid using this architecture to build a sizable component-oriented application.

 Service-Oriented Architecture (SOA)

 We have come quite some way from the traditional client-server architecture.
-With the advent of the dot-com era, developers created service-oriented architecture to upgrade the conventional client-server architecture.
+With the advent of the dot-com era, developers created service-oriented architecture (SOA) to upgrade the conventional client-server architecture.

 In this architecture, application components communicate over a network, providing services to each other.
 While SOA architecture gave us the added benefit of business value and reusable, loosely-coupled services, they still relied on monolithic systems with limited scaling.